 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present at the meeting if at least a majority of the outstanding shares entitled to vote are represented at the meeting or by proxy.
 We will count your shares towards the quorum only if you submit a valid proxy vote (or one is submitted on your behalf by your broker, bank, or other nominee) or vote at the meeting.
 We will count abstentions and broker non-votes towards the quorum requirement.

-If there is no quorum, the holders of a majority of shares present at the meeting or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, either the chair of the meeting or the holders of a majority of shares present at the meeting or represented by proxy may adjourn the meeting to another date.

 How are votes counted?